-- mini golf or golf course
+- mini golf or golf course;

-- daily transport services
+- daily transport services;

-- some guiding services and major sporting/ recreational events
+- some guiding services and major sporting/recreational events.

-A major concession will require approval by the Wellington Regional Council, a committee of the Regional or a delegated officer of the Council and is generally notified to the public unless provided for in an approved management plan and allowed under relevant legislation.
-A major concession could be one of, or a combination of lease, licence, easement.
+A major concession will require approval by the Wellington Regional Council, a committee of the Regional Council, or a delegated officer of the Council and will be notified to the public unless provided for in an approved management plan and allowed under relevant legislation.
+(The public notification process involves the concession proposal being advertised and a period being specified in which written submissions can be sent to the Council for consideration.
+Key stakeholders are consulted on all types of concession applications.)
+A major concession could be one of, or a combination of lease, easement, licence.

-A major concession may also need resource consent.
+A major concession may also need a resource consent.
 This is a separate procedure, and not part of the concession application.

-A major concession is likely to have a term of between 5 to 30 years (subject to legislative and management plan constraints).
-The process of approving a major concession involves a detailed application (including an environmental and social impact assessment), business plan, administrative fees and charges, audited safety plan, public notification and submissions.
+A major concession is likely to have a term of between 5 and 20 years (subject to legislative and management plan constraints).
+The process of approving a major concession involves a detailed application (including an environmental and social impact assessment), business plan, audited safety plan, public notification and submissions subject to the above proviso.
+Administration fees are required.
 It can take several months to process.

-4.4.2 MINOR CONCESSIONS
+4.4.2 Minor Concessions